AIduate/Vehicle-Loan-Default-Prediction/README.md

 * 'PERFORM_CNS.SCORE.DESCRIPTION (values one hot encoded)
 * 'State_ID (values one hot encoded)

-Decision threshold was adjusted to 0.3 to increase performance to resulting ROC AUC of: 0.5193696057892393
+Decision threshold was adjusted to 0.3 to increase performance to resulting ROC AUC of: 0.5193696057892393 and the following confusion matrix:

-Current takeaways:
+***Current takeaways:***

+**What are the most influential attributes associated with vehicle loan defaults?**

+- The top 5 most influential attributes associated with vehicle loan defaults are 'PERFORM_CNS.SCORE', 'asset_cost', ltv', 'CREDIT.HISTORY.LENGTH.MONTHS', and 'PRI.Installment.PCT' based on my analysis so far.

+**If someone has been shopping around for loans, what is the relationship between number of loan inquiries and potential to default the loan?**

+- It seems those with lower bureau scores (that have been scored) and defaulted their loans, do tend to have more inquiries.

+**How does credit history age affect risk to default?**

-- Loanees with high, very high, medium and no bureau history available with longer credit history are slightly less likely to default their loans
+- Loanees with high, very high, medium and no bureau history available with longer credit history are slightly less likely to default their loans based on my analysis so far.

-- it seems those with lower bureau scores (that have been scored) and defaulted their loans, tend to have more inquiries
-- The top 5 most influential attributes associated with vehicle loan defaults are 'PERFORM_CNS.SCORE', 'asset_cost', ltv', 'CREDIT.HISTORY.LENGTH.MONTHS', and 'PRI.Installment.PCT'
+See the corresponding blog post for this project at: https://aiduate.medium.com/what-lies-in-the-road-ahead-9de3f04d2508